dignifiedbug/limit-referral-links/README.md

 # limit-referral-links
-Require a cool-off period for links posted in your subreddit.
+Create a cool-off period for links posted in your subreddit.